web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/source-build.md

         └── index.ts
 ```

-The app is built using Modern.js Builder and relies on some methods from the lib:
+The app is built using Rsbuild and relies on some methods from the lib:

 ```json
 {